JstnMcBrd/discord-delphi/README.md

 ### Setting up the code

 - You will need an environment with [node.js v18](https://nodejs.org/en/download) installed (or use the Dev Container - see the [Development](#development) section below).
-- Run `git pull https://github.com/JstnMcBrd/discord-delphi.git` to clone the repo.
+- Run `git clone https://github.com/JstnMcBrd/discord-delphi.git` to clone the repo.
 - Create a new file called `.env` and add your access token, using [`.env.example`](./.env.example) as an example.

 ### Running the code